LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/control-flow/README.md

 ### For Loops

-In Python the easiest way to write a definite loop (aka a for loop) is using the for loop in conjunction with the range function.
+In Python the easiest way to write a definite loop (aka a "for loop") is using the for loop in conjunction with `range`.
 For example:

 ```python
 for i in range(10):